hashicorp/terraform-provider-google/website/docs/guides/getting_started.html.markdown

 ---
-page_title: "Getting Started with the Google provider"
+page_title: "Getting Started with the Google Cloud provider"
 description: |-
-  Getting started with the Google Cloud Platform provider
+  Getting started with the Google Cloud provider
 ---

-# Getting Started with the Google Provider
+# Getting Started with the Google Cloud provider

 ## Before you begin